Albrodmar/Ironhack-Final-Project/README.md

 SQL, python, pandas, selenium, matplotlib, UMAP, HDBSCAN

 ### Core ###
 Extracting client’s buying history from the Company database.
 Classified every sale on a product-category.
-Through webscrapping  at [einforma.com](https://www.einforma.com/)enrich the dataset with valuable client information:
+Through webscrapping  at [einforma.com](https://www.einforma.com/) enrich the dataset with valuable client information:
 - Declared main activity
 - Location Province
 - Current operativity status

+Generates a culstering that can be analyse using a BI tool like [Power BI](https://powerbi.microsoft.com/es-es/) or [Tableau]()

 ### Folder Structure ###
 ```bash